Picovoice/leopard/README.md

 This demo application accepts a list of WAV files as input and returns their transcripts.
 Note that the demo expects the audio files to be WAV, 16KHz, and 16-bit linearly-encoded.
 It does not perform any verification to assure the compatibility or correctness of the input audio files.
 Set the current working directory to the root of the repository.
-The demo can be built using `gcc` as below.
+The demo can be built using `gcc`:

 ```bash
 gcc -I include/ -O3 demo/c/leopard_demo.c -ldl -o leopard_demo
 ```

-The usage can be attained by
+The usage can be attained with:

 ```bash
 ./leopard_demo
 ```

-Then it can be used as follows
+Then it can be used as follows:

 ```bash
 ./leopard_demo \